Messi's Argentina beats France on penalties in epic World Cup final

-It is Argentina’s third World Cup title in history and their first since 1986.
-It is Lionel Messi’s first World Cup title as the 35-year-old was mobbed by his teammates at the final whistle.
+The victory secured Argentina’s third World Cup title in their history and their first since 1986.
+It is Lionel Messi’s first World Cup title as the 35-year-old was mobbed by his teammates at the final whistle amid tears, relief and unbridled joy.

+This is what it is all about.
+And this game delivered one of the greatest sporting finals of all time as for just the third time in history, the World Cup was decided on penalty kicks.

 Lionel Messi scored the opener and set up the second for Angel di Maria as Argentina were 2-0 up at half time but with 10 minutes of normal time to go Kylian Mbappe scored a penalty and then smashed home another soon after to make it 2-2 and send the game to extra time.